-These Pillar 3 disclosures are published for The Bank of New York Mellon (International) Limited (the 'Company').
-These disclosures are published at a consolidated level, covering the Company and its affiliated undertakings as at 31 December 2022.
+This Pillar 3 disclosure is published for The Bank of New York Mellon (International) Limited (the 'Company'), at a consolidated level, covering the Company and its affiliated undertakings as at 31 December 2023.
 The Company's reporting currency is GBP.